 Ms Hickerson has 15 paintings on exhibit and for sale

-with other Austin Area Artists, galleries, museums and art organizations in
+with other Austin Area Artists, galleries, museums and

-Birds and bees and flowers, too, are the subject of my acrylic paintings this year at E.A.S.T.
-Small like 4" x 4” up to 22” x 28".
+flowers, too, are the subject of my acrylic paintings this year at E.A.S.T.

 The 2015 EAST AUSTIN STUDIO TOUR, Big Medium